nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `ViewTaskCommand` — Requests to view the detailed information of a task.
 This corresponds to `enterTask` method.
 * `LeaveCommand` — Leaves the current object of focus, i.e. Switches to the parent status and clear the lower-level pointer.
 This corresponds to `quit` method.

+All commands have a restriction on the scope.
+This is seen in `CommandParser`.
+If a command is invoked but the application is not in the correct scoping status, an `InvalidScopeException` would be thrown and an error message would be shown on the GUI.

 Step 1.
 The user launches the application.
 The default status of scope is `CATALOGUE`, and `project` in `MainCatalogue` is initialized to an empty `Optional` object.

 ![ScopingStep1](images/ScopingStep1.png)